BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antiquarian books.

 Antiquarian books need to be stored at a consistent humidity and temperature.

-If using shelving, make sure that you are not covering damp walls.
+When storing books on shelves make sure that you are not covering damp walls.

 Antiquarian books can appear fine from the spine while the fore-edges are dampstained and suffering from fungal issues.

 The most delicate part of the construction of a book is the joint or hinge, which can suffer from drying out.